 How to get to Mallorca

-Planning your holiday and wondering how to get to Mallorca?
+Planning your holiday and wondering how to get to Mallorca, or even where Mallorca is on the map?
 The short answer: you can either fly into Palma de Mallorca Airport (PMI) or take a ferry to the ports of Palma or Alcúdia.

 As Mallorca locals at Click Mallorca, we help thousands of travelers every year decide which option works best.
 In this guide, we’ll compare flights, ferries, and cruises—including travel times, companies, prices, and insider tips – so you can choose the most convenient way to reach the island.